AlecBenzer/alecbenzer.github.com/_posts/2020-02-25-git-aliases.md

 ---
-title: My git aliases
+title: Git aliases
 layout: post
 ...

 Things I use to use git.
-A combination of actual git alias and shell functions.
+A combination of actual git aliases and shell functions.

 #### `new`